dashih/imladris/config/cron/README.md

 Run cron jobs as dss4f (sudo for other users) to get emails, since I do not receive emails as root.
-Swallowing stdout means an email is not sent unless there are errors.
+Swallowing stdout means an email is not sent unless there are errors (stderr is still passed to cron, which will email them).

 | Schedule | User | Output | Description |
 | -------- | ---- | -------| ----------- |